xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/04-Secure custom APIs with Microsoft Identity/01-Exercise-Create and secure a web API with Microsoft identity.md

     ```

   > [!NOTE]
-  > If you cannot find launch.json, create the file by going to Run & Debug >> Create a launch.json file.
+  > If you cannot find launch.json, create the file by navigating to **Run & Debug** in the Visual Studio Code Activity Bar, then select **Create a launch.json file**.

 7. The web API application doesn't contain any HTML pages, so there's no need to launch the browser.
 In the **launch.json** file, locate and remove the entire `serverReadyAction` node.